MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-web-api-functions.md

 ## Pass record reference to a function

-Certain functions will require passing a reference to an existing record.
+Certain functions require passing a reference to an existing record.
 For example, the following functions have a parameter that requires a <xref:Microsoft.Dynamics.CRM.crmbaseentity> entity type:

 |Functions|&nbsp;|&nbsp;|
 |-|-|-|